Protect the world’s peace. Donate to support Ukraine

 What are the key takeaways from 'Dreams From My Father: A Story of Race and Inheritance'?

-What makes 'Dreams From My Father: A Story of Race and Inheritance' significant in today's context?
+Who is the author of 'Dreams From My Father: A Story of Race and Inheritance'?